When you experience unwanted feelings, you essentially: indulge, resist or allow.

 Resistance sees the emotion as so threatening and so it wards it off.

 Resisting an emotion accomplishes the opposite of what you are trying to do.
 Like ignoring a child, it gets louder and louder until you answer.

-It may come out in head or body aches, chronic pain, passive aggressive comments, delayed road rage, overeating, over-drinking, face-booking, or unwarranted shopping sprees.
+The resisted emotion may come out in head or body aches, chronic pain, passive-aggressive comments, delayed road rage, overeating, over-drinking, face-booking, or unwarranted shopping sprees.

 Resisting sadness turns into depression.
 Resisting frustration turns into anger.
 Resisting anxiety turns into debilitating fear.

 What you are resisting is the equivalent of a monster in the corner of a child's room.
 It is when you avoid it that it has so much power.
-Turn on the lights, quit hiding and face it head on.
-You will discover what you fear is the equivalent of a chair piled with clothes under dark shadows.
+Turn on the lights, quit hiding and face it head-on.
+You will discover what you fear is a chair piled with clothes under dark shadows.

 As long as it takes, let an emotion linger until you know you have welcomed it without resisting.
 If you have spent a lifetime canning your feelings, it may be days or weeks you experience that emotion.
 It is harmless.
 It is when you resist or indulge it that you crown it with power.